 Dental Plans with Vision and Hearing

-- Some dental plans are actually integrated with Vision and Hearing benefits
+- Some dental plans are integrated with Vision and Hearing benefits

-- Some other plans provide Vision benefits as a rider to Dental policy
+- Some other plans provide Vision benefits as a rider to the Dental policy

-Let Liberty Medicare help you choose a Dental Plan
+Let Liberty Medicare help you choose a Dental Insurance Plan

 Liberty Medicare is here to help you every step of the way when it comes to selecting and enrolling in the best and most suitable Dental Insurance Plan for you.

-Liberty Medicare represents many well-known Dental Providers in Delaware, Illinois, Maryland, New Jersey, Ohio, Pennsylvania, and Virginia.
-Learn more about all benefits of working with Liberty Medicare.
+Liberty Medicare represents many well-known Dental Providers in Delaware, Illinois, Maryland, New Jersey, New York, Ohio, Pennsylvania, and Virginia.
+Learn more about all the benefits of working with Liberty Medicare.

-As an independent insurance agency, we will provide you the benefits of objectivity in reviewing multiple plans.
-We’ll help you to understand the insurance industry jargon and ‘fine print’.
+As an independent insurance agency, we will provide you with the benefits of objectivity in reviewing multiple plans.
+We’ll help you to understand the insurance industry jargon and ‘fine print.’